Goshen, Connecticut: Principal communities

 Other minor communities and geographic areas in the town are Hall Meadow, North Goshen, Tyler Lake, West Side, and Woodridge Lake.
 Woodridge Lake is private.
 It is only available to residents (it is not a gated community).
 They have access to the clubhouse, and all of the lake's beaches.

 History

 The town was incorporated in 1739, one year after settlement of the town center began.
-The community was named after the Land of Goshen, in Egypt.
+The community was named after the Land of Goshen, in Ancient Egypt.
 The Congregational church was founded the following year.
 During the 18th century, Goshen was a farming, and later, prosperous business community.
 Gunmakers from the town such as the Medad Hills manufactured guns during the French and Indian War and Revolutionary War.
-Other notable business include the Pine Apple Cheese Factory and the Brooks pottery shop.

 The first school in Goshen was built in 1753.
 A seminary for young women was established in 1819.
 The Goshen Academy was established several years later and became a well-regarded preparatory school during the 19th century.

 Settlers from Goshen were the first to settle Hudson Township, Summit County, Ohio, in the Connecticut Western Reserve.